-Earlier today, I ragged a bit on the ViewSonic VX2253mh-LED monitor.
+Earlier today, I ragged a bit on the ViewSonic VX2253mh-LED monitor in a separate post.
 Poor volume, clunky (and noisy) power adapter, and a number of other issues that made it a less-than-ideal monitor for content over HDMI.

 So I looked at TV’s.
 If nobody can make a great monitor for HDMI content, maybe someone makes a good TV (which are inherently good at handling HDMI content & sound) that’ll jive with a PC.
 I settled on the Samsung UN22D5003 – a 22″ 1080p LED monitor.